-- Adaptational Heroism: Dr. McShane, even though he did genuinely care about his daughter, maybe his son and possibly his two ex-wives, was a man of heavily questionable ethics and morals to say the least.
+- Adaptational Heroism: Dr. McShane (the original), even though he did genuinely care about his daughter, maybe his son and possibly his two ex-wives, was a man of heavily questionable ethics and morals.
 Harvey Dent on multiple occasions has compared him to Dr. Mengele.
-He treats human ethics like a bad joke and you never quite know who's side he's on.
-Or what level he is willing to stoop to in order to get what he wants for that matter.
-Dr. Miles, however, seems to, so far, play by the rules and genuinely has Shauna's best interest at heart.
-Even though he did do something steep by calling Batman and Robin (and making Robin Shauna's bodyguard without telling either of them for that matter), he did it to protect who he loves and this troper is sure that there is no level a good parent won't go to to protect their child.
-Though depending on how Bane's backstory is portrayed in the upcoming series, this trope may possibly be lampshaded.
-He already seems to have a bone to pick with the doctor, and if you're familiar with Bane's canon backstory, it's pretty easy to point fingers at him.
+He treats human ethics like a bad joke and you never quite know whose side he's on, or what level he is willing to stoop to in order to get what he wants.
+Dr. Miles (the adaptation), however, seems to play by the rules and genuinely has Shauna's best interests at heart.
+Even though he did do something steep by calling Batman and Robin, he did it to protect who he loves.

-- Adaptation Dye-Job: Both Dr. McShane and Shauna McShane are stereotypical Irish redheads, however Evan Miller and Dawn Smith/Madisyn Wright portray Dr. Miles and Shauna Miles respectively with dark hair.
+- Adaptation Dye-Job: The original Dr. McShane and Shauna McShane are stereotypical Irish redheads, but the renamed characters (Dr. Miles and Shauna Miles) are portrayed with dark hair.

 - Comically Missing the Point: Played Straight.
 In the film Dr. Miles shows to Batman and Robin, The Joker threatens to use Dr. Miles' resources against him to destroy Gotham (on a whim no less), Bane pretty much threatens to tear him a new one and the thing that has Batman's attention is the fact that Dr. Miles has a daughter.
 Dr. Miles even says, word for word, "Well, that's not why I showed you the video, but..."